hdShang/arxiv-daily/docs/cs-RO/2025-06-17/papers/250614278v2-whole-body-control-framework-for-humanoid-robots-with-heavy-limbs-a-.md

 ---
 layout: default
-title: Whole-Body Control Framework for Humanoid Robots with Heavy Limbs: A Model-Based Approach
+title: "Whole-Body Control Framework for Humanoid Robots with Heavy Limbs: A Model-Based Approach"
 ---

 # Whole-Body Control Framework for Humanoid Robots with Heavy Limbs: A Model-Based Approach